pgRouting/workshop/docs/_build/html/_sources/chapters/shortest_path.txt

 	        20 |      -1 |                   0
 	(63 rows)

+.. index:: wrapper

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Wrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wrapper functions extend the core functions with transformations, bounding box limitations, etc..

-* Wrapper WITHOUT bounding box
+.. rubric:: Wrapper WITHOUT bounding box

 Wrappers can change the format and ordering of the result.
 They often set default function parameters and make the usage of pgRouting more simple.